QuarkNerd/blog/jhill/_posts/2014-08-20-starting-from-scratch-2014-intern-project.md

 We've created a web front-end using [Angular.js](https://angularjs.org/) for people to enter in their username and choose a project to play from their collection of their own projects and the projects belonging to users that they're following (via server-side scraping).
 There is a set of options that allow the user to customise their experience (ie. auto-start the project, start the project in fullscreen mode, and hide the flags that start/stop the project).

 For the player itself, we've allowed it to be scalable to fill the user's screen, so that it is easier to play on mobile devices.
 Through the creation of an application manifest, the projects themselves are able to be stored and played offline.
 However, because of difficulties with Safari, audio isn't available on the iOS platform (so you can't enjoy beauties such as [this](http://scratch.mit.edu/projects/23413051/) or [this](http://scratch.mit.edu/projects/11731917/)).
-We also allowed the user to save the webpage to their home screen (with the project's icon and name for the shortcut) so they can open it at their kown convenience.
+We also allowed the user to save the webpage to their home screen (with the project's icon and name for the shortcut) so they can open it at their own convenience.

 Many bugfixes have been applied on the player.
 Deprecated audio API calls have been updated to their newer equivalents, and many null pointers have been type-checked or their causes fixed.
 Alongside that, there have been fixes to sprite and colour collision detection to help ensure that they work as intended.
 Also, a basic fix was applied to GPU compositing to enable reporters to display their updated values, where the didn't previously.